GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week04-discussion.md

-# Week 4 Discussion: How the Central Limit Theorem Supports Confident Decision-Making
+# Week 4 Discussion: Using the Central Limit Theorem to Strengthen Project Forecasting

 > *This discussion explores how the Central Limit Theorem allows project managers to use sample data to reliably estimate population parameters, enhancing planning accuracy and leadership confidence.*